 We’ve got big news: We applied for a refinance!
 What’s New It’s been quite a while since I’ve updated this series.
 Since my last post in Chapter 3, a lot has happened - a lot of good things! … [Read more...] about Adventures in Refinancing, Chapter 4

 Since my last post on refinancing, I have visited a great deal of posts and articles on the web and have learned that we have something is common: • Many of us have the same problem with trying to get a refinance.
 That problem is: 1) We are underwater (our house is worth less than what we still owe).
 In mortgage terms, our loan-to-value (LTV) ratio is above 100%.
 2) We faithfully make our payments on time 3) We have no other home equity or liens against our property 4) We have private mortgage insurance (PMI) Number 4 is the real kicker.
-In most instances, this is where all the … [Read more...] about Adventures in Refinancing, Chapter 3
+In most instances, this is where all the government help you see advertised all over hits a brick wall. … [Read more...] about Adventures in Refinancing, Chapter 3

 In Part 1, we introduced the question of whether it is better to payoff your mortgage or simply invest the money.
 We also walked through an example that demonstrates how your mortgage is really the same thing as an investment where you earn the same rate of return as your mortgage interest rate.
 Back to the Question: So after the previous example, you’d probably think that that was the answer and we’re all done.
 Unfortunately, it’s not that simple.
 There are two main variables that change the circumstances: … [Read more...] about Which is Better – Paying Off Your Mortgage or Investing the Money? – Part 2